knbknb/ai-system-roles/EXAMPLE.md

 # EXAMPLE.md

+## Review before exporting

+I [set up](USAGE.md) the shell script `scripts/find-role` such that you must review the output the script returns.
+The `find-role` script  does _not actually set_ the environment variable `ROLE` after interactively picking a role prompt. _After reviewing_, export environment variable `ROLE` by pressing "enter" again.

+This way:

+- I don't overwrite any pre-existing `ROLE` variable (I might have set it before, and I don't want to lose its previous value).
+- I don't needlessly fill my environment with variables.

 ## My Personal Usage

-I [set up](USAGE.md) the shell script `scripts/find-role` such that it does not actually set the environment variable `ROLE` after interactively picking a role prompt.
-I can actually export `ROLE` by pressing enter again.

-Therefore:

-- I don't overwrite any existing `ROLE` variable (I might have set it before, and I don't want to lose the previous value).
-- I don't fill my environment with variables.

 I use these prompts/roles mainly for software development tasks: